ordina-jworks/ordina-jworks.github.io/_posts/2019-11-18-experience-agile-2019-part-2.md

 <img alt="velocity-chart" src="{{ '/img/2019-11-18-experience-agile-2019-part-2/team-to-organisation.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

 ### What is the aim of this model?
-There are no recipes for the *perfect* Agile transformation.
+There are no recipes for the *perfect* agile transformation.
-And so the creators of this model wanted to move beyond the Agile methodology 'wars' on what is the best way to implement Agile.
+And so the creators of this model wanted to move beyond the agile methodology 'wars' on what is the best way to implement agile.
 They wanted it to be a positive, inclusive model that promotes improvement, so that it can be used to continuously grow towards more agility, as an individual, as a team, as an organisation.
-In that sense it is a model that can guide your team to help create alignment with management, and chart your own Agile pathway.
+In that sense it is a model that can guide your team to help create alignment with management, and chart your own agile pathway.
 But it doesn't have to be a path to perfection.
 The way James Shore puts it, the idea is that you get off at the right bus stop, the one that fits your needs, and offers the benefit you want for your company.
 No need to go all the way to the terminal bus stop if that is not required in your story or context.